alembic/alembic/doc/source/examples.rst

 **Cyclic**

-Some finite number of samples per dt; for example, shutter open and shutter close.
+Some finite number of Samples per dt; for example, shutter open and shutter close.

 **Acyclic**